• Share this on:

 4. What are the prices for frozen vegetables on the European market?

 The prices of frozen vegetables vary depending on the country of origin, type of vegetable, grade and quality, retail chain brand, production cost, climatic factors and other global economic factors.
-Below are average prices for some frozen vegetable categories in Europe:
+Generally, the prices of fresh vegetables produced specifically for freezing are more stable compared to the fresh vegetable market.
+The prices of frozen vegetables produced in Europe are also typically higher compared to the prices of imported frozen vegetables.

 Tip:

-• Subscribe to IHS Markit, one of the most respected market information service providers for the food sector.
+• Subscribe to S&P Global, one of the most respected market information service providers for the processed fruit and vegetables sector.
 Subscribers have access to frozen vegetable price overviews, which are published and updated regularly.